 photo: Big Als via facebook

 Giving you the opportunity to play, party and watch all in one location, Big Al’s is a great place to bring the whole team.
-Between 42 bowling lanes, shuffleboard, billiards and even a 7,000-square-foot arcade, Big Al’s is a mainstay that entertains children and adults of all ages—even if they don’t have an attention span to last an entire game.
-With a special kids’ menu, arena-style seating and a 55-foot HD projection screen, you’ve got the ideal place to catch a game or two while having some fun.
-Last year they had beer and drink specials plus games, prizes and more!
+Between 42 bowling lanes, shuffleboard, billiards, and even a 7,000-square-foot arcade, Big Al’s is a mainstay that entertains children and adults of all ages — even if they don’t have the attention span for an entire football game.
+Catch Super Bowl LIII on their 55-foot HD projection screen with stadium style seating.
+This year, Big Al’s promises the BIGGEST game, the BIGGEST screen, and the BIGGEST party, with an all-you-can-eat menu, unlimited soda, reserved seating, and pre-kick off giveaways and prizes, for $50/person.
+Be sure to purchase your tickets ahead of time!

 Portland’s destination for sports, Blitz Ladd has 32 TVs and superior service so you won’t miss a thing.
 With an arcade, games, and one of those challenging plush toy machines there’s fun for everyone.
 If your game is on during happy hour you can enjoy $1 off all draft beers and well drinks.
 Swish!
 They boast 36 beers on draft including local award winning craft brews.
 This spot is open to minors until 9 p.m.